johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/BuildingComponents/BuildingContentful.md

 Bodiless provides an API that allows you to extend your component and make it contentful component.

-* `withDefaultContent` will extend your component to allow default data to be passed as prop.
+* `withDefaultContent` will extend your component to allow default content to be passed as a parameter.

 * `withResetButton` will add a context menu icon, Reset, to the component that allows the site editor to reset data back to the default content.
-If your components consists of a composition of individual components, then the `withResetButton` should be added to each individual components.
+If your components consists of a composition of individual components, A site builder has the choice of determing the reset behavior.
+  * It can be for placed on the component itself, and then the reset will revert all data back to the original.
+  * Or it can be placed on each individual components, allowing the site editor to reset individual components.

 ### Defining a Contentful Component that consists of single component
-The following is example of defining a Contentful Image:
+The following is an example of defining a contentful image:

 e.g.
 ```